Breastfeeding After Breast Cancer

 Outside of these time constraints for providing safe breast milk, there are no known risks of breastfeeding after breast cancer.
 In fact, the opposite is true, claims Georgalopoulos.

 “After already having cancer, risk reduction for recurrence is also possible.
-However, many young women of childbearing age get breast cancer because of a gene mutation, [such as] BRCA1 and BRCA2, though there are likely many more mutations that affect risk factors for breast cancer,” explains Peluso.
+However, many people of childbearing age get breast cancer because of a gene mutation, [such as] BRCA1 and BRCA2, though there are likely many more mutations that affect risk factors for breast cancer,” explains Peluso.
 “If you are at very high risk of breast cancer because of a mutation, that risk remains high even if you breastfeed, although likely lower than not breastfeeding.”

 There’s no denying that breastfeeding after breast cancer comes with challenges, but the important takeaway is that it is possible and should be encouraged, says Dr. Ferry.